DavidKai1999/Stats-170-project/README.md

   **Predicting on New Data**

-  - **Step 1:** Divide the data into a news table and a comments table and save the two tables as CSV files.
+  - **Step 1:** Divide the data into a news table and a comments table and save them as CSV files.
+The two tables should contain the following columns:
+    - News Table: title, text, label, author, topic, perception
+    - Comment Talbe: title, text, label, comment_author, comment_text, comment_score, comment_subreddit.

   - **Step 2:** Run **prediction.py**.